 CSR focuses on communicating a company’s initiatives to all its stakeholders: employees, customers, investors, and community supporters.
 CSR is a common practice that any sized company, from small businesses to enterprises, should embrace for stable growth.

-CSR initiatives are the actions companies take to improve social, economic, and environmental issues: such as engaging in the community, reducing carbon footprint, and promoting diversity & inclusion in the workplace (to name a few).
+CSR initiatives are the actions companies take to improve social and environmental issues: such as engaging in the community, reducing carbon footprint, and increasing charitable giving efforts.

 When CSR initiatives are publicly highlighted on a company’s corporate website or in press releases, not only will accountability flourish, but this practice increases loyalty and brand equity.